rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/scada/bacnet_l3.md

-COUNT      1                yes       The number of times to send each packet INTERFACE  eth1             yes       The interface to scan from PORT       47808            yes       BACnet/IP UDP port to scan (usually between 47808-47817) TIMEOUT    3                yes       The socket connect timeout in seconds LHOST                       yes       The local IP of selected interface
+COUNT      1                yes       The number of times to send each packet INTERFACE  eth1             yes       The interface to scan from PORT       47808            yes       BACnet/IP UDP port to scan (usually between 47808-47817) TIMEOUT    1                yes       The socket connect timeout in seconds
 ```

 ## Scenarios